ulrichdah/teamx/README.md

 ## Unit test executiom

--   Run `npm run test` to launch the unit tests
+-   Run `npm run test` to launch the unit tests.

--   Run `npm run coverage` to generate the coverage
+-   Run `npm run coverage` to generate the coverage.